-Honesty means customers should never take advantage of a company, even when the business is unethical or avaricious.
+Honesty means customers should never take advantage of a company, even when the business is unethical or greedy.
 They have an obligation to educate themselves to the best of their ability before they buy.

 Respect means treating employees as they would want to be treated.
 Selfish and entitled consumers poison the marketplace, driving up prices and tempting companies to adopt customer-hostile policies.